nebius/mcp-server/README.md

 ## Scenarios

 There are 2 main scenarios for this MCP server:
-1. Get and analyze the documentation for every service:
+1. Get and analyze the documentation for every service

     Examples (queries to the AI agent):
     - How to create a compute instance at Nebius?
     - How to create a storage bucket at Nebius?

-2. Execute commands and get results:
+2. Execute commands and get results

     Examples:
     - Provide me a list of all storage buckets within the project: project-e00some-cool-project